Pope Alexander VII

-Pope Alexander VII (Alessandro VII; 13 February 1599 – 22 May 1667), born Fabio Chigi, was head of the Catholic Church and ruler of the Papal States from 7 April 1655 to his death in May 1667.
+Pope Alexander VII (Alessandro VII; 13 February 1599 – 22 May 1667), born Fabio Chigi, was head of the Catholic Church and ruler of the Papal States from 7 April 1655 to his death, in May 1667.

 He began his career as a vice-papal legate, and he held various diplomatic positions in the Holy See.
 He was ordained as a priest in 1634, and he became bishop of Nardo in 1635.
 He was later transferred in 1652, and he became bishop of Imola.
-Pope Innocent X made him secretary of state in 1651, and in 1652, he was appointed a cardinal.
+Pope Innocent X made him secretary of state in 1651 and, in 1652, he was appointed a cardinal.

 Early in his papacy, Alexander, who was seen as an anti-nepotist at the time of his election, lived simply; later, however, he gave jobs to his relatives, who eventually took over his administration.
 His administration worked to support the Jesuits.
 However, his administration's relations with France were strained due to his frictions with French diplomats.

 Alexander was interested in architecture and supported various urban projects in Rome.
 He also wrote poetry and patronized artists who expanded the decoration of churches.
 His theological writings included discussions of heliocentrism and the Immaculate Conception.

 Biography

 Early life

-Born in Siena, a member of the illustrious banking family of Chigi and a great-nephew of Pope Paul V (1605–1621), Fabio Chigi was privately tutored and eventually received doctorates of philosophy, law, and theology from the University of Siena.
+Born in Siena, a member of the illustrious banking family of Chigi, son of Count Flavio Chigi-Ardenghesca (1549–1615), Gonfaloniere, Capitano del Popolo, and wife Laura Marsigli, and a great-grandnephew of Pope Paul V (1605–1621), Fabio Chigi was privately tutored and eventually received doctorates of philosophy, law, and theology from the University of Siena.

-Fabio's elder brother, Mario, married Berenice, the daughter of Tiberio della Ciala, producing four children, of whom two survived: Agnes and Flavio.
-Flavio (1631–1693) was created cardinal by his uncle on 9 April 1657.
-His brother, Augusto Chigi (1595–1651), married Olimpia della Ciaia (1614–1640) and continued the family line as the parents of Agostino Chigi, Prince Farnese.
-Fabio's sister Onorata Mignanelli married Firmano Bichi; their son Antonio was named Bishop of Montalcino (1652–1656) and then of Osimo (1656–1659), and was named a cardinal (in pectore) by his uncle, Alexander VII, on 9 April 1657.
+Fabio's nephew Antonio created a cardinal by his uncle on 9 April 1657.
 The appointment was made public on 10 November 1659.
-Another of his nephews was Giovanni Bichi, whom he appointed Admiral of the Papal Navy.
+He appointed his nephew Giovanni Bichi, Admiral of the Papal Navy.